ggoforth/transistor-podcast-rss-downloader/README.md

-# Podcast Downloader
+# Transistor.fm Podcast Downloader

-This Python script is designed to download podcasts from a specified RSS feed URL.
+This Python script is designed to download podcasts from a Transistor.fm RSS feed URL.
 It fetches podcast data, downloads MP3 files, and saves pertinent details about each podcast in text and JSON formats.
+I used it to download all my podcast episodes for archival.

 ## Features